 This one is a weird choice, for certain.
 First off, I don’t particularly care for this entire class of drinks and this version breaks the rules of bartending, so I feel a bit weird about it.
 It has been on my list for a while, a thing to try, but way down that list.
 I did not know what to make today till a random memory from eighth grade chose for me.
 So, join me as we stand and make, the Vesper Martini.

 Yep, the classic James Bond martini.
 The drink that coined the phrase, “Shaken, not stirred” in contradiction of the rules, or are they more guidelines, of bartending and mixology.
-If you don’t know, in most cases you shake things with citrus juice in them and you stir things that don’t, now you know.
+If you don’t know, in most cases you shake things with dairy or citrus juice in them and you stir things that don’t, now you know.
 So, every time you see someone order a martini, shaken, you can immediately judge them, and if you watch carefully, you can usually see the bartender roll their eyes slightly as they pass their judgement.
 I don’t usually like martinis anyway, not that they are bad, there are just so many more interesting things to do with the alcohol.
-That said, Daniel Craig makes ordering one and drinking one look smooth as hell, but hey, that’s his job.
+That said, Daniel Craig makes ordering one and drinking one look smooth as hell, but hey, that is his job.
 I mean, honestly, what doesn’t he make look smooth as hell?
 He even made those ridiculous boy shorts work.
 So let’s make this one and see what makes it special.

 This drink comes from the first Bond novel, Casino Royale in 1953, when Bond, James Bond, orders, “Three measures of Gordon’s, one of vodka, half a measure of Kina Lillet.
 Shake it very well until it’s ice-cold, then add a large thin slice of lemon peel.
 Got it?”
 Simple as can be right?
 Well, not so much.
 Gordon’s has changed their recipe since the 50’s and Kina Lillet is no longer made, so this recipe uses some modern options to try to approximate the flavor.
 Interestingly, Bond wouldn’t actually, say, “Shaken, not stirred” until three years later in Diamonds are Forever.